Pyprohly/reddit-api-doc-notes/docs/api-reference/submission.rst

    "event_end","string","(beta) a datetime string e.g. `2018-09-11T12:00:00`"
    "event_start","string","(beta) a datetime string e.g. `2018-09-11T12:00:00`"
    "event_tz","string","(beta) a pytz timezone e.g. `America/Los_Angeles`"
-   "extension","unknown","This field is apparently used when the `resubmit` error occurs, but that error cannot be reproduced?"
+   "extension","unknown","used for determining which view-type (e.g. `json`, `compact` etc.) to use for the redirect that is generated if the resubmit error occurs."
    "flair_id","string","a string no longer than 36 characters" "flair_text","string","a string no longer than 64 characters" "g-recaptcha-response","unknown",""
-   "kind","string","one of `link`, `self`, `image`, `video`, `videogif`" "nsfw","boolean","mark as NSFW" "resubmit","boolean","Ostensibly, if a link with the same URL has already been submitted to the specified subreddit then an error would be returned unless this field is `true`.
+   "kind","string","one of `link`, `self`, `image`, `video`, `videogif`" "nsfw","boolean","mark as NSFW" "resubmit","boolean","If the 'Restrict how often the same link can be posted' content control setting is enabled in the subreddit, if a link with the same URL has already been submitted then an error would be returned unless this field is `true`.
    This doesn't appear to be the case however."
    "richtext_json","string","a string of RTJSON" "sendreplies","boolean","Receive inbox notifications for replies. `true` if not specified."